Coronacollina acula

-Coronacollina acula is a multicellular organism from the Ediacaran period resembling the Cambrian 'sponge' Choia.
+Coronacollina acula is an extinct species of multicellular organism from the Ediacaran period resembling the Cambrian 'sponge' Choia.
 The organism comprised a raised, tri-radially-symmetrical central mound with a central depression and resistant spicules (up to four in articulated fossils), which were resistant — either chitinous or biomineralized — and grew to be 37 cm long.
+It is currently the oldest known animal with a hard skeleton.